uptake/autofocus/CONTRIBUTING.md

 ## Steps for Making a Pull Request

 1. Fork the project from GitHub.
-2. Clone the forked repo to your local disk.
+2. Clone the forked repo.

 ```bash
 git clone https://github.com/<your_github_user_name>/autofocus.git